FlazeNaive/OOP-2020SS-Serialization/readme.md

 # **Object** Serialization

-Final project for OOP during 2020 SS semester.
+Final project for ZJU OOP during 2020 SS semester.

 It uses some features (concept)  of C++20 standard.
 You can compile it with VisualStudio2019 or the latest version of g++.